ACUFO-1943-04-05-LONGBEACH-1

 It was written by Gerry A. Casey, who was introduced as a respected aviation writer and former Civilian Aviation Authority (CAA) and Federal Aviation Authority (FAA) inspector.
 We are told that during WWII, he was an Army instructor.

-Casey explained that he was then a Army Air Corps primary instructor, training students to flight by instruments, and that his sighting took place at 09:50 a.m. on April 5, 1943, and that it began and ended in less than a minute and a few seconds.
+Casey explained that he was then an Army Air Corps primary instructor, training students to flight by instruments, and that his sighting took place at 09:50 a.m. on April 5, 1943, and that it began and ended in less than a minute and a few seconds.

 He explains that a few days before his experience, while chatting with some colleagues at their Long Beach, California, Air Corps Ferry Command base, he had heard a rumor about Lockheed designing an experimental pursuit plane that would astonish all because it was without a propeller.
 The airmen agreed that this rumor was “no more or less stupid than what we normally heard.”